alex-gutev/live_cells/README.md

 ```

 The value of `sum` is the sum of the values of cells `a` and `b`.
 Note the `compute` function does
 not take any arguments, unlike when using `apply`.
-Instead you have to access the values of the cells
+Instead the values of the cells have to be
-directly using  the `value` property inside the `compute` function.
-Additionally you have to include
+accessed directly using  the `value` property inside the `compute` function.
+Additionally every
-every argument cell in the `arguments` list so that the cell knows when its value should be
+argument cell has to be included in the `arguments` list so that the cell knows when its value
-recomputed.
+should be recomputed.

 **Note**: